-(ii) more than the Specified Value or fair market value (as appropriate) of that Party's Share the surviving Parties shall retain the said excess without any obligation to the Party's personal representatives or family thereof
+(ii) more than the Specified Value or fair market value (as appropriate) of that Party's Share the other Parties shall retain the said excess without any obligation to the incapacitated Party.

 7. No restriction on disposal

 Nothing in this Agreement shall in any way whatsoever prevent or hinder any Party from disposing charging encumbering or dealing in any way with his Share during his lifetime.